-For the 2021 York Walls Festival, we will continue to focus on engaging the following audiences:
+At the 2021 York Walls Festival we continued to focus on engaging with the following audiences:

-- Families and children aged 5-16 (using the Walls Passport, festival Activity Book, Walls trails, live events and hands-on activities)
+- Families and young people (using the Walls Passport, Festival Activity Book, Walls trails, live events and hands-on activities)

 - Members of local archaeology and history societies, civic societies (via walks, talks and social media)

-- Primary and secondary school pupils and teachers (via the ‘schools pack’ initiative, and by engaging with children accompanied by parents/guardians during the festival)
+- Primary and secondary school pupils and teachers (e.g. by engaging with children accompanied by parents/guardians during the festival)

 - Higher education students (via volunteer opportunities and internships)

-Understanding these audiences is important in raising public awareness effectively, targeting our marketing campaign and ensuring that as many potential participants as possible come and enjoy the festival.
+Understanding these audiences is important in effectively raising public awareness, having a targeted marketing campaign and ensuring that as many potential participants as possible come and enjoy the Festival.

-The York Walls Festival aims to be inclusive and have wide appeal.
-The festival is always interested in partnering with existing community and York-based organisations.
-In particular we want to engage with hard-to-reach audiences, including young people aged 16-24, minority groups, lower socio-economic groups and people with longstanding illness or disability.
+The York Walls Heritage & Community Festival aims to be inclusive and have wide appeal.
+The Festival is always interested in partnering with existing community organisations and individuals.
+In particular we want to engage with hard-to-reach audiences, including young people up to the age of 24, minority groups, lower socio-economic groups and people with longstanding illness or disability.